Embracing the role of REITs in diversified investment portfolios

 - Along with stocks, bonds and cash, real estate is a fundamental asset class

-- Stock exchange-listed Equity REITs are an effective and liquid means of investing in this asset class
+- REITs are an effective, liquid, and low-cost means of investing in the real estate asset class

 Why real estate?

 commercial real estate, like stocks, bonds and cash, is a fundamental part of a diversified portfolio that covers the entire U.S. investment market

 relative to the cycle for most other stocks and bonds due, in part, to supply inelasticity

 Long-term investment returns

 that have provided high and growing income from rents plus moderate capital appreciation over time

 due in part to the fact many leases are tied to inflation and that real asset values have tended to increase in response to rising replacement costs

 Performance — The real estate market is the primary driver of REIT returns, therefore REITs may be used as a liquid proxy for gaining access to the entire asset class3